aasem/verdict/src/data/README.md

 ```

 ## Scoring Rules
-- Each scenario activates 3-5 traits from the universal set
-- Each choice affects only the active traits
+- Each choice affects all nine traits
 - Trait scores range from -3 to +3
 - Final scores are cumulative across all scenarios
 - No overall score is calculated; each trait is tracked separately

 ## Game Flow
-1. 60-second time limit
+1. 90-second time limit
-2. Random scenario selection
+2. Random scenario selection (no repeats)
 3. Player makes choice
-4. Effects are applied to active traits
+4. Effects are applied to all traits
 5. Next scenario is presented
 6. Game ends when time runs out
 7. Final scores show cumulative effect on each trait